plaut/plaut.github.io/fisheye_tutorial/index.md

 ![](img/woodscape2.png)

-The field of view in the warped image is now larger, but still does not capture the full field of view of the fisheye image.
+The FoV in the warped image is now larger, but still does not capture the full FoV of the fisheye image.
 No matter how small we make the focal length of the warped image, it will never capture viewing angles larger than \$90^\\circ\$.
 This begs the question: if we resort to limiting the field of view to one that is suitable for the perspective projection, why did we buy a fisheye camera in the first place?
 Why not use an actual perspective camera instead?

 When the viewing angle is smaller than \$90^\\circ\$ but still large, the warped image suffers from artifacts that become worse farther from the center.
 These artifacts occur because pixels far from the center have a sparser pixel mapping compared to pixels near the center.